pfheatwole/thesis/source/foil_geometry.rst

 ..
 Wing sections are built from scale models

-By convention, airfoil curves are normalized to a unit chord length.
+By convention, airfoils are normalized to a unit chord length.
 Similarly, the aerodynamic coefficients associated with an airfoil are also dimensionless.
 To generate the geometry and compute the aerodynamic forces associated with a wing segment, both the airfoil and its aerodynamic coefficients must be scaled in units appropriate to the model.

 ..
 What is determined by the scale distribution?

-Although conceptually simple, section scale plays a large role in controlling the aerodynamic behavior of a wing segment; in fact, all but the most basic (rectangular planform) wings designs vary the chord length along the span.
-The fundamental requirement of scale is that the section produces enough aerodynamic lift to support the aircraft, but the controlling the spanwise variation provides a foil designer to control behavior such as:
+Although conceptually simple, section scale plays a large role in controlling the aerodynamic behavior of a wing segment; in fact, all but the most basic foils vary the chord length along the span.
+The only fundamental requirement of scale is that the sections collectively produce enough aerodynamic lift to support the aircraft, but spanwise variation allows a foil designer to control behavior such as:

 * Spanwise loading (the chord lengths are one factor, along with choice of section profile and orientation/twist, that can be used to encourage an